· Mark Davis · Investors · 6 min read

 Startup advisors are neither mentors nor employees.
 They are peers who are a few steps ahead of you in the entrepreneurial journey.
 These advisors have stood where you stand now and have seen what works and what doesn’t.
 Their insights can help you avoid common pitfalls and accelerate your path to success.
 Therefore, having the right advisors is critical.
 They provide fresh perspectives and diverse advice that can help you tackle problems more effectively.

 However, not all advisors are created equal.
-The best advisors are typically those who are 3-5 years ahead of you in the same industry.
+The best advisors are typically those who are 3-5 years ahead of you in the same industry (Harvard Business Review, 2022).
 Their advice should complement your knowledge and experience as a founder.
 When searching for an advisor, look for someone who offers tactical and strategic advice, can filter out problems, and help prioritize.
 They should also complement your strengths and mitigate your weaknesses.

 Shift the Equation: Get Advisors to Invest